bbauska/TUMx-DWAPNx/README.md

 application.

 So, back here and our application is running.
-This code is loaded into a process and let&apos;s actually see what these lines of code now do.
+This code is loaded into a process and let&apos;s see what these lines of code now do.
 So, we have seen that at the very beginning, we are requiring some files and some components of our app and next line of code, that we want to look at, is this one.

-We define our application, so our app to be an express application and later we set some some variables and we add some components to it.
+We define our application, so our app to be an express application and later we set some variables and we add some components to it.
 One of the variables that we want to assign is the port number on which our application is going to be listening and we have seen, I&apos;m going to switch back to Safari right now, that we are listening on port 3000 here.
 So, this is